A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 To begin the bike ride cycle back to Main Street and turn right onto Sunset Boulevard.

 Head up through a residential area.
 At the top of the road just as it curves, it becomes Highway 546.
 There’s a good shoulder on it and we found drivers to be courteous.
-For the next 13 kilometres enjoy the pastoral scenes – hay fields, horses, cows and cowboys.
+For the next 13 km enjoy the pastoral scenes – hay fields, horses, cows and cowboys.
 We even saw a lone moose clearing a barbed wire fence.

 You get into Kananaskis Country on this bike ride